ObjCtrl-2.5D: Training-free Object Control with Camera Poses: Introduction

-Specifically, we first extend the 2D trajectory to 3D using the depth information extracted from the conditional image, and then project the 3D trajectory to camera poses via a triangulation algorithm~\cite{colmap_sfm,colmap_mvs}.
-Given camera poses, existing CMC-T2V methods~\cite{motionctrl,cameractrl} globally control camera motion in the generated videos, which conflicts with our need for local object motion control.
-To achieve training-free object motion control with the existing CMC-T2V models, we introduce a Layer Control Module (LCM) that isolates the target object from the background.
-This ensures that only the target object is influenced by the specified camera poses, while the background retains natural motion behavior.
+Specifically, we first extend the 2D trajectory into 3D by incorporating depth information extracted from the conditional image.
+The resulting 3D trajectory is then converted into a sequence of camera poses through triangulation~\cite{hartley2003multiple}.
+To adapt existing global camera motion control models~\cite{motionctrl,cameractrl} for localized object motion control, we propose a Layer Control Module (LCM).
+This module disentangles the target object from the background, enabling independent motion control for the foreground object and the surrounding scene, without the need for training.
 Additionally, we propose a Shared Warping Latent (SWL) to further improve object control accuracy by sharing low-frequency warping latents within the object’s area in each frame, establishing an initial object movement that significantly influences the subsequent generation process.
-Leveraging the 3D information and a carefully designed object control model based on camera poses, ObjCtrl-2.5D achieves a significant improvement in control accuracy compared to previous training-free object control methods~\cite{peekaboo, trailblazer, freetraj}.
-Furthermore, as ObjCtrl-2.5D can accept custom camera pose sequences, it enables more complex object motion control, such as object rotation, as illustrated in Figure~\ref{fig:teaser}.
+Leveraging 3D information and a carefully designed object control model based on camera poses, ObjCtrl-2.5D achieves a significant improvement in control accuracy compared to previous training-free object control methods~\cite{peekaboo, trailblazer, freetraj}.
+Furthermore, as ObjCtrl-2.5D can accept custom camera pose sequences, it allows for more complex object motion control, such as object rotation, as illustrated in Fig.~\ref{fig:teaser}.

 In conclusion, this work makes the following main contributions: 1) ObjCtrl-2.5D extends 2D trajectories to 3D using depth information and represents these 3D signals with camera poses, achieving training-free object motion control with higher accuracy.
 2) ObjCtrl-2.5D introduces a Layer Control Module and Shared Warping Latent, adapting the camera motion control module for effective object motion control and significantly enhancing object control performance.
 3) ObjCtrl-2.5D achieves more complex and diverse object control capabilities compared to previous 2D-based methods.